revaturelabs/interviewquestions/Bigdata.md

 <details><summary> Show Answer </summary>

 Hive used to organize the table into partitions.
-Partitions work with creating a folder for each partition, which means for each column value of the partitioned column, there will be a folder under the HDFS (Hadoop distributed file system).
-Data, which chosen for partition will not be used or part of files.
+Partitions work with creating a folder for each partition, which means for each column value of the partitioned column, there will be a folder under the HDFS.

 </details>
 </blockquote>